antistatique/drupal-factory-lollipop/README.md

 ## Versions

-Factory Lollipop is available for both Drupal 9, Drupal 10 & Drupal 11 (dev) !
+Factory Lollipop is available for both Drupal 9, Drupal 10 & Drupal 11 !

 ### Which version should I use?